swimlane/ngx-ui/README.md

 Run `ng build` to build the project.
 The build artifacts will be stored in the `dist/` directory.
 Use the `--prod` flag for a production build.

-## Running end-to-end tests
+## Running tests

+- Run `npm run test` to execute unit tests
-Run `ng cypress` to execute the end-to-end tests via Cypress.
+- Run `ng cypress` to execute the end-to-end tests via Cypress.